Michael Shapiro (journalist): 1960-1972

 In early 1960, a team of fourteen was assembled to translate a fourth volume of Mao’s Selected Works into English and to polish and finalize the outdated English translation of the first three volumes.
-The five foreigners on the team were Frank Coe, Solomon Adler, Sidney Rittenberg, Israel Epstein and Michael.
+The five foreigners on the team were Frank Coe, Solomon Adler, Sidney Rittenberg, Israel Epstein, and Shapiro.
 The Jewish expatriates in China, through journalism, teaching and translating, made a significant contribution to the PRC in its first thirty years by making it accessible to the world.

-Michael had become a leading figure among China’s foreign friends and in 1965 he called a meeting of the English-speaking foreign residents to show support for China after the US started bombing North Vietnam.
+Shapiro had become a leading figure among China’s foreign friends and in 1965 called a meeting of the English-speaking foreign residents to show support for China after the US started bombing North Vietnam.

 In January 1967, with official government permission, about a hundred foreigners formed the Bethune-Yanan Brigade, a 'rebel group' which met for rousing discussions of Maoist ideology.
-Michael was one of the Brigade’s leaders.
+Shapiro was one of the Brigade’s leaders.
 David and Isabel Crook also joined the Brigade.
-In August, Michael, Sidney Rittenberg and Israel Epstein participated in an ultra-left plot that achieved nationwide notoriety.
+In August, Shapiro, Sidney Rittenberg and Israel Epstein participated in an ultra-left plot that achieved nationwide notoriety.
 They took part in a conference that was later denounced as a "counter-revolutionary black meeting".
-On 22 August 1967 Michael was one of the expatriates who observed the ransacking of the British Mission in Peking by the Red Guards.
+On 22 August 1967, Shapiro was one of the expatriates who observed the ransacking of the British Mission in Peking by the Red Guards.

-On February 21, 1968, Sidney Rittenberg, one of leaders of the Bethune-Yanan Brigade, was arrested and on March 18, 1968, two other leaders, Israel Epstein and Michael and their wives were arrested.
+On 21 February 1968, Sidney Rittenberg, one of leaders of the Bethune-Yanan Brigade, was arrested and on 18 March 1968, two other leaders, Israel Epstein and Shapiroand their wives were arrested.
 They were held in Qincheng Prison, China's top security gaol.
 Many of those imprisoned were activists in the Brigade.
 They were no longer 'foreign comrades' but were now regarded as 'imperialist spies.
 Conditions in the prison were quite difficult – solitary confinement, no outside contacts, little to read, frequent interrogations.

-Michael's wife Liu Jinghe and their two sons were imprisoned for ten months in a room in Qianmen, a Beijing hotel.
-The Epstein and Rittenberg children were confined in the top floors of the hotel.
-The rooms were blocked off and the windows were papered over and sealed, even during the suffocating summer heat in the city.
+Shapirol's wife and their two sons were imprisoned for ten months in a hotel room in the Qianmen area of Beijing.
+The Epstein and Rittenberg children were confined to the top floors of the same hotel.
+Access to their rooms was blocked off, and the windows were papered over and sealed, even during the sweltering summer months.